bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-front-matter.md

 To make templates readily useful, they automatically include a page’s default attributes.
 For example, a theme’s [product.html](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/product.html) page will automatically include a product attribute.

-However, if you want to include additional attributes on a page, you can declare those attributes in front matter using the conventions shown above.
+However, if you want to include additional attributes on a page, you can declare those attributes in Front Matter using the conventions shown above.
 [The Declaring Objects](#Front Matter-overview_declaring-objects) example shows the only way to display a "new products" storefront section, which requires Front Matter invocation.

 ## Declaring multiple attributes